Stack Template Format

 knot stack delete-def lamp-stackScripting

-Stack definitions can also be created and managed from scripts using the knot.stack library:
+Stack templates can also be created and managed from scripts using the knot.stack library:

 import knot.stack as stack